-In a vector space V, suppose we are given a set of vectors $S \subseteq V$ .
-Then we can immediately construct a subspace, Sp(S), using Definition SS [369] and then be assured by Theorem SSS [370] that the construction does provide a subspace.
+In a vector space V, suppose we are given a set of vectors $S \subseteq V$.
+Then we can immediately construct a subspace, $\langle S \rangle$, using Definition SS [325] and then be assured by Theorem SSS [325] that the construction does provide a subspace.
 We now turn the situation upside-down.
-Suppose we are first given a subspace $W \subseteq V$ .
-Can we find a set S so that Sp(S) = W?
-Typically W is infinite and we are searching for a finite set of vectors S that we can combine in linear combinations and "build" all of W.
+Suppose we are first given a subspace $W \subseteq V$.
+Can we find a

 I like to think of S as the raw materials that are sufficient for the construction of W. If you have nails, lumber, wire, copper pipe, drywall, plywood, carpet, shingles, paint (and a few other things), then you can combine them in many different ways to create a house (or infinitely many different houses for that matter).
 A fast-food restaurant may have beef, chicken, beans, cheese, tortillas, taco shells and hot sauce and from this small list of ingredients build a wide variety of items for sale.
 Or maybe a better analogy comes from Ben Cordes - the additive primary colors (red, green and blue) can be combined to create many different colors by varying the intensity of each.
 The intensity is like a scalar multiple, and the combination of the three intensities is like vector addition.
-The three individual colors, red, green and blue, are the elements of the spanning set.
+The three individual colors, red, yellow and blue, are the elements of the spanning set.